 You can think of directional antennas as your flashlight.
-The more you focus the light, the narrower the beam, and the farther it goes, but the less bright the area outside the beam is.
+The more you focus the light, the narrower the beam and the farther it goes, but the less bright the area outside the beam is.

 In reality, using focused signals always cause some loss of total output due to overheads.
-(A flashlight’s reflector doesn’t reflect 100% the amount of light that hits it — it absorbs some and turns that into heat.)
+(A flashlight’s reflector doesn’t reflect 100% of the amount of light that hits it — it absorbs some and turns that into heat.)

 But in large-area coverage, directional (a.k.a high-gain) antennas are practical for specific applications like FM radio or cellular signals — depending on where you place the antennas, chances are you need to cover more in one direction than others.